 In addition to QCD axions, string theory predicts the existence of axion-like particles (ALPs) arising from extra-dimension compactification.
 These particles \cite{Svrcek:2006yi, Marsh:2015xka, Irastorza:2018dyq, Arias:2012az, Essig:2013lka, Jaeckel:2010ni} share properties similar to those of QCD axions.
-A major distinction is that ALPs masses originate from non-perturbative effects of string instantons, resulting in a broader parameter space compared to QCD axions.
+A major distinction is that ALP masses originate from the non-perturbative effects of string instantons, resulting in a broader parameter space compared with that of QCD axions.
 Both QCD axions and ALPs, along with other light particles, can be produced in the early universe through non-thermal mechanisms \cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah, Kim:2008hd, Wantz:2009it, Graham:2015rva, Marsh:2015xka}.
 The production mechanism plays a crucial role in shaping the resulting dark matter particle ensemble.
 Consequently, exploring additional production mechanisms is essential for advancing our theoretical and experimental understanding of dark matter.

 The misalignment mechanism is a fundamental process for generating light, wavelike dark matter particles in the early universe.
-This mechanism assumes that, in the early era, the particle field was effectively frozen due to Hubble friction.
-Once the universe cooled below a critical temperature, the field's effective mass became comparable to the Hubble scale, triggering oscillations that converted potential energy into coherent particle excitations.
+This mechanism assumes that, in the early era, the particle field was effectively frozen owing to Hubble friction.
+Once the universe cooled below a critical temperature, the field's effective mass became comparable to values on the Hubble scale, triggering oscillations that converted potential energy into coherent particle excitations.

 In scenarios where the field existed before inflation, it remained effectively massless and acted as a spectator during inflation.
 Consequently, the field underwent quantum fluctuations with a scale-invariant power spectrum.
 These fluctuations, proportional to $H_{inf}$, spatially modulated the initial field value.
-After dark matter particles are generated, energy transfer from the Standard Model sector to dark matter field induced isocurvature perturbations.
-The absence of observed isocurvature perturbations in the cosmic microwave background places strong constrains on this scenario \cite{Hertzberg:2008wr, Hamann:2009yf, Wantz:2009it, Beltran:2006sq}.
+After dark matter particles are generated, energy transfer from the Standard Model sector to the dark matter field induces isocurvature perturbations.
+The absence of observed isocurvature perturbations in the cosmic microwave background places strong constraints on this scenario \cite{Hertzberg:2008wr, Hamann:2009yf, Wantz:2009it, Beltran:2006sq}.